Kovalevskyi-Academy/Zeus/README.md

 `java -jar Zeus-27.jar test jcb -w0 -d4 -i1 -v` — run only second test class of the week0 day4 **END** show extra long error messages

+`zeus test jcb -w0 -d4 -i1 -v` — the same, but in google claud

+> `-v` — special kay for `test` command, more verbose

 ### run pass
-`java -jar Zeus-27.jar pass jcb` - starts a code style check for the entire project, and then starts testing the entire project.
+`java -jar Zeus-27.jar pass jcb` - starts a code style check for the entire project, and then starts testing the entire project

-`java -jar Zeus-27.jar pass jcb -w0 -d4 -i0` - starts first checking the code style of the entire project, and then runs the tests specified: week0, day4, test class1.
+`java -jar Zeus-27.jar pass jcb -w0 -d4 -i0` - starts first checking the code style of the entire project, and then runs the tests specified: week0, day4, test class1

+`zeus pass jcb -w0 -d4 -i0` - the same, but in google claud